hellicott/IntermediateCSharp/README.md

 Give a function as a parameter, allowing you to use the same code to call whatever function you like.

-The Delegate is like a type
+A `delegate` is like a type

 ```
 public delegate double MathsFunction(double x);
 ```
-You have to specify the input and return value and then any function which matches these values will be allowed to be passed in.
+You have to specify the input and return value and then any function which matches these types will be allowed to be passed in.

 You can use it like this:
 ```
 var x = doSomething(Math.Sin, a, b);
 ```
 Notice we are not calling the `Math.Sin` function as we are not using brackets.
-Instead we are giving it as a delegate.
-This is allowed because the function has the same input and output values as defined in the delegate.
+Instead we are giving it as a `delegate`.
+This is allowed because the function has the same input and output types as defined in the `delegate`.

 You can also have anonymous delegates.
-If you don't want to create a new Delegate type, you could achieve the same thing.
+If you don't want to create a new delegate type, you could achieve the same thing.

 So this:
 ```